ricardoquesada/cocos2d-console-gui/README.md

 * "Stop" button doesn't actually stop the compilation of Mac/iOS builds.
 The compilation keeps running as a background process.
 This bug, actually belongs to cocos.py
 * ".cocosproj" files are not associated with "cocos2d-cocos2d-gui" on Windows.
 But they are on Mac
+*  "Build -> clean" doesn't work since it is not supported on `cocos.py`
+*  The description of the templates is not finished yet

 ## How to add Chinese translations